aeonguild/aeonwiki/docs/index.md

 # Welcome to aeon.wiki

+This website is still under construction but is available.
+Follow the progress on [github](https://github.com/ivoryguru/aeonwiki).

 The wiki is sub divided into several categories.
 Each category holds a number of documentation pages.

 * Tutorial

-Getting Started, Basic Examples, FAQ
+Getting Started, Basic Examples, Mining, FAQ

 * Documentation